MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/retail-peripherals-overview.md

 <ul>
 <li>OPOS</li>
 <li>Windows driver
-<blockquote>NOTE: For Windows printers on a network, the user of the hardware station must have permission to access the printer.</blockquote>
+<p><strong>Note:</strong> For Windows printers on a network, the user of the hardware station must have permission to access the printer.</p>
 </li>
 <li>Network</li>
 </ul>